mkrd/DictDataBase/README.md

 - Your use case is suited for working with json data, or you have to work with a lot of json data.

 ### Why not DictDataBase
-- If you need document indexes.
+- If your storage is slow.
 - If a relational database is better suited for your use case.

 ## Install